-INTEGRITY OPENNESS VISION OUTCOMES CAPACITY AND CAPABILITY RISK AND PERFORMANCE ACCOUNTABILITY Behave with integrity, demonstrating a strong commitment to ethical values and respect the rule of law.
+INTEGRITY OPENNESS VISION OUTCOMES CAPACITY AND RISK AND ACCOUNTABILITY CAPABILITY PERFORMANCE

+Behave with integrity, demonstrating a strong commitment to ethical values and respect the rule of law.
 Ensure openness in its culture and engage comprehensively with stakeholders, citizens and service users.
 Have a clear vision and defined desired outcome in terms of sustainable, social and environmental benefit.
 Have in place interventions necessary to optimise the achievement of its intended outcomes.
 Develop the Council's capacity and capability of its leadership and staff Manage the Council's risk and performance through robust internal control and strong public finance management.
 Implement good practice in transparency, reporting and audit to deliver effective accountability.
-Annual Governand ce Statement 2020/21 A robust whistleblowing policy and zero tolerance approach to fraud and corruption.
+Annual Governa nce Statement 2021/ 22 A robust whistleblowing policy and zero tolerance approach to fraud and corruption.
 The Constitution sets out codes of conduct for Councillors and Officers.
-The Constitution, which sets out decision making framework, gives clear definitions of roles and responsibilities and a protocol for how Councillors and Officers work together Equality Policy revised and updated and a Equality Framework & Action Plan developed Leadership encourages open and supportive culture.
+The Constitution, which had a fundamental review in February 2022, sets out decision making framework, gives clear definitions of roles and responsibilities and a protocol for how Councillors and Officers work together Equality Policy revised and updated and an Equality Framework &amp; Action Plan developed Leadership encourages open and supportive culture.
 Standard committee report format and publicly available modern.gov system for reporting.
-Strategy for encouraging stakeholder involvement.
-Overview and Scrutiny Committee A new 2021 corporate plan has been approved Adopted Local Plan that supports the Council's vision Defined standards of customer service backed by a complaints procedure Open and transparent reporting of Key Performance Indicators and action plans for indicators that are out of tolerance Decision making processes that receive objective and rigorous analysis including involvement of the Monitoring and Section 151 Officers Anti-Fraud and Corruption Strategy A People Resources Plan (to be updated) to ensure that the Council has the staff, the skills, the knowledge, the facilities and the resources to meet legal requirements, its Vision and Corporate Plan.
-The Council has an established induction and training programme for existing and new Councillors.
+Strategy for encouraging stakeholder involvement .
+Overview and Scrutiny Committee A new 2021- 24 Corporate Strategy has been approved Adopted Local Plan that supports the Council's vision Defined standards of customer service backed by a complaints procedure Open and transparent reporting of Key Performance Indicators and action plans for indicators that are out of tolerance Decision making processes that receive objective and rigorous analysis including involvement of the Monitoring and Section 151 Officers Anti-Fraud and Corruption Strategy A People Resources Plan (to be updated) to ensure that the Council has the staff, the skills, the knowledge, the facilities and the resources to meet legal requirements, its Vision and Corporate Plan The Council has an established induction and training programme for existing and new Councillors.
 This process includes mentoring and training events as and when identified A corporate Risk Strategy and toolkit.
 A performance management framework which includes integrated performance and financial management report.
 Medium Term Financial Strategy and integrated service planning approach Internal Audit function to provide assurance on governance, risk management and control.
 Audit and Standards Committee Accountability for decision making detailed within the Constitution Reporting regularly on performance and use of resources.
 Requirement for managers to produce annual assurance statements which feeds into the Annual Governance Statement Processes to ensure internal and external audit recommendations are acted upon An active Corporate Governance Group which takes charge of the Annual Governance Statement.